Kotlin/kotlinx.coroutines/docs/flow.md

 When flow represents the most recent value of some variable or operation (see also a related section on [conflation](#conflation)) it might be needed to perform a computation that depends on the most recent values of the corresponding flows and to recompute it whenever any of upstream flows emit a value.
-The corresponding family of operators are called [combine].
+The corresponding family of operators is called [combine].

 For example, if the numbers in the previous example update every 300ms, but strings update every 400 ms, then zipping them using [zip] operator would still produce the same result,